Program Leadership & Faculty

 Michael Gellman, CPA, CGMA

-A. Michael Gellman, CPA, CGMA, is an independent Fiscal and Financial Strategist for nonprofit organizations and a founding principal partner for Fiscal Strategies “4” Nonprofits, LLC where the primary focus is helping legacy organizations and new organizations build and achieve a sustainable and financially healthy future.
-Mr. Gellman was a former 20-year Shareholder for Rubino & Company, Chartered, CPA’s and Consultants.
-Mr. Gellman has more than 35 years’ experience in nonprofit fiscal, financial and accounting systems working as a chief financial and management consultant where he has focused on specialized management and advisory services for trade and professional associations, public charities and endowment based foundations.
-He has conducted numerous seminars and has written articles on budgeting, reserve and investment policies, financial management, fiscal sustainability, leading economic indicators for nonprofits, and the impact on governance and transparency and accountability.
-Mr. Gellman teaches courses and has made presentations for numerous groups including Georgetown University, George Washington University, the D.C.
-Mayor’s Office, the U.S. Chamber of Commerce Institute for Organization Management (IOM), and the Washington Regional Association of Grantmakers.
-Mr. Gellman is a Past President of the Greater Washington Society of CPAs.
-He has also served on the Finance & Administration Section Council of the American Society of Association Executives and is serving on various nonprofit boards.
+A. Michael Gellman, CPA, CGMA, is an independent Fiscal and Financial Strategist for nonprofit organizations and a founding principal partner for Fiscal Strategies 4 Nonprofits, LLC, (FS4N) where the primary focus is helping new and legacy organizations build and achieve a sustainable and financially healthy future.
+Mike is also the co-founder of Sustainability Education 4 Nonprofits (SE4N), an open-access website for fiscal, financial, legal, and governance information to assist nonprofit organizations with sustainability challenges.
+He is a former twenty-year shareholder for Rubino & Company, Chartered, CPAs, and Consultants.
+Mike has more than thirty-five years of experience in nonprofit fiscal, financial, and accounting systems through working as a chief financial and management consultant.
+He focuses on specialized management and advisory services for trade and professional associations, publicly supported charities, and endowment-based foundations.
+He has conducted numerous seminars and has written articles on budgeting, reserve and investment policies, financial management, fiscal sustainability, leading economic indicators for nonprofits, and the impact on governance, transparency, and accountability.
+Mike teaches courses and has made presentations for numerous groups including Georgetown University, American Society of Association Executives (ASAE), the Washington, D.C.
+Mayor’s Office, D.C.
+Pro Bono Bar Center, the U.S. Chamber of Commerce Institute for Organization Management (IOM), and United Way agencies, and many others.
+He was president of the Greater Washington Society of CPAs.
+Mike has also served on the Finance & Administration Section Council of the American Society of Association Executives and currently serves on various nonprofit boards.

 Michela M. Perrone, Ph.D.

-Michela M. Perrone, Ph.D., is President of MMP Associates, a consulting firm established in 1993 to support the successful development and increased effectiveness of organizations, boards and CEOs in the United States and Europe.
-She is a Senior Associate for Board Source, and an instructor for the Center for Nonprofit Advancement.
-Previously, Dr. Perrone was the President and CEO of the Joseph P. Kennedy Institute.
+Michela M. Perrone, Ph.D., is the President of MMP Associates, a consulting firm established in 1994 to support the successful development and increased effectiveness of organizations, boards, and CEOs in the United States and Europe.
+She has been affiliated with Board Source since its inception, and is a Senior Associate of the Center for Nonprofit Advancement.
+Previously, Michela was the President and CEO of the Joseph P. Kennedy Institute.
 She consults with hundreds of organizations in the U.S. and abroad in nonprofit governance, board and leadership development, and strategic planning.
-She was a Fulbright Scholar and earned a B.A. degree at Macalester College in St. Paul Minnesota, and a Ph.D. from the Union Institute and University.
+Michela was a Fulbright Scholar and earned a B.A. degree at Macalester College in St. Paul Minnesota and a Ph.D. from the Union Institute and University.

 John D. Trybus, APR is a social strategist on a mission to help impact organizations embrace the blur—between sectors, functions, departments and human strengths—for good.
 He leads and manages Georgetown University’s Center for Social Impact Communication, a renowned research and action center working to ignite the power of responsible marketers, communicators, fundraisers, and journalists to combine their strengths within an organization in order to drive societal change.
-He has served as the personal advisor to world-famous chimpanzee expert Dr. Jane Goodall where he traveled with her on a perpetual 300-day-per-year global advocacy tour, as a strategy lead within the British Embassy, and as a social innovation consultant to Tiffany & Co., L’Oreal Paris, Coca-Cola, Women for Women International and other clients at Waggener Edstrom Worldwide.
-John is also an adjunct professor of social impact at Georgetown University and a highly sought after speaker and trainer.
+John has served as the personal advisor to world-famous chimpanzee expert Dr. Jane Goodall, traveling with her on a perpetual 300 days-per-year global advocacy tour.
+He has also been a strategy lead within the British Embassy and a social innovation consultant to Tiffany & Co., L’Oreal Paris, Coca-Cola, Women for Women International and other clients at Waggener Edstrom Worldwide.
+John is an adjunct professor of Social Impact at Georgetown University, and a highly sought after speaker and trainer.

-David Williamson has been Managing Director of the consulting firm Bernuth & Williamson since 2002, serving nonprofit, foundation, and academic clients from around the world in the areas of strategy, change management, and organizational effectiveness.
+David Williamson has served as the Managing Director of the consulting firm Bernuth & Williamson since 2002, serving nonprofits, foundations, and academic clients from around the world in the areas of strategy, change management, and organizational effectiveness.
 He previously served for 13 years in senior management positions at The Nature Conservancy, including six years as Director of Communications (1997-2002) and as Vice President for Marketing.
-In addition to his long association with Georgetown University’s Center for Public and Nonprofit Leadership, Williamson has served as an adjunct professor of business administration at Georgetown’s McDonough School of Business and has lectured on nonprofit management at Harvard Business School, Stanford Business School, and the Fuqua School of Business at Duke University.
-While a visiting Senior Fellow at the Aspen Institute, he undertook pioneering research in capacity building in nonprofits and measuring nonprofit impact; this work, which first appeared in the McKinsey Quarterly, has been widely cited in the academic literature.
+In addition to David’s long association with Georgetown University’s Center for Public and Nonprofit Leadership, he has served as an adjunct professor of Business Administration at the Georgetown University McDonough School of Business and has lectured on nonprofit management at Harvard Business School, Stanford Business School, and the Fuqua School of Business at Duke University.
+While serving as a visiting Senior Fellow at the Aspen Institute, David undertook pioneering research in capacity building in nonprofits and measuring nonprofit impact.
+This work, which first appeared in the McKinsey Quarterly, has been widely cited in academic literature.
 He also served as a Fellow at the Salzburg Seminar and with the Korea Development Institute in Seoul.
-A summa cum laude graduate of Princeton University, Williamson has held leadership positions on the board of directors of four nonprofit institutions.
+A summa cum laude graduate of Princeton University, David has also previously held leadership positions on the board of directors of four nonprofit institutions.